 - There will always be other factors that can affect your ranking on SERPs.
 It’s hard to give a final answer without taking into account other factors like SEO optimization and UX design.

 Normally, clients will ask how much increase in traffic will they get if they pay top dollar for our services.
 The thing is

 You have to look at link building as a long-term investment.
-It can also bring short-term results, but the benefits of link building will compound through time.
+It can also bring short-term results, but the benefits of link-building will compound over time.
 Link building requires a lot of patience to see the ROI.